openharmony/docs/en/application-dev/database/data-encryption.md

 The encrypted database can be accessed only using an API, and the database file cannot be opened in other ways.
 Whether a database is encrypted is set when the database is created, and the setting cannot be changed.

 Both KV stores and RDB stores support database encryption.
+For RDB stores, you can custom the encryption/decryption keys and other parameters.

 ## Encrypting a KV Store